alizamani1616/barcode-reader/README.md

 # barcode-reader

- Barcode reader using OpenCV and ZBar
+ Barcode reader in Python by using OpenCV and ZBar
  <img src="screenshot.png">